Vascular Ehlers-Danlos syndrome

 For more information contact the EDS Coordinator at email@example.com

-EDS UK also produces a wallet card with helpful information about vascular EDS.
+EDS UK also produces a wallet card with helpful information about vascular EDS, available from their online shop.

 Activities to be avoided